Raleigh Pre-Sale Property Prep for Sellers & Agents

 Working Alongside Your Listing Agent

 Pre-sale prep works best when everyone is aligned from the start.
-Your listing agent often has a clear picture of what local buyers in your price range expect — what finish level reads as move-in ready versus over-improved, which rooms buyers look at first, and what will show well in photography.
+Your listing agent often has a clear picture of what local buyers in your price range expect — what level of finishes reads as move-in ready versus over-improved, which rooms buyers look at first, and what will show well in photography.

 Agents with sellers who need prep work coordinated can contact us directly — we're used to working within the timeline constraints of a real estate transaction.